WebMD: Better Information. Better Health.

 "Most -- 78% -- reported eating breakfast every day, and almost 90% reported eating breakfast at least five days a week - which suggests that starting the day with breakfast is an important strategy to lose weight and keep it off," says James O. Hill, PhD, the Registry's co-founder and director of the Center for Human Nutrition at the University of Colorado Health Sciences Center.

-Earlier this year, two studies in the Journal of the American Dietetic Association backed up this finding.
+Two studies in the Journal of the American Dietetic Association backed up this finding.
 Though they were funded by cereal companies, dietitians say they underscore the message - breakfast is important to weight loss.

 A group of researchers analyzed data from a government-funded study that followed more than 2,000 young girls from ages 9 to 19.
 They found that regular cereal eaters had fewer weight problems than infrequent cereal eaters.
 Those who ate cereal occasionally had a 13% higher risk of being overweight compared to the regular cereal eaters.